 Click here (PDF) to read how my structured recruiters’ apparel may impact the global recruiting industry.
-Interesting U.S. Navy’s dungaree denim bell bottom [flared] pant was phased out in 1999, and was only used as a reference to underscore U.S. Navy pride, as well as the significance of fashion to any particular industry to which it belonged.
+Interesting U.S. Navy history: The dungaree denim bell bottom [flared] pant was phased out in 1999 and was only used as a reference to underscore U.S. Navy pride as well as the significance of fashion to any particular industry to which it belonged.
 Click here (PDF) to view my recruiters’ apparel official concept.

 Superb lookup reference to find headhunters worldwide: All Headhunters

-Every revolutionary idea seems to evoke three stages of reaction.
+“Every revolutionary idea seems to evoke three stages of reaction.
 They may be summed up by the phrases: 1- It’s completely impossible.
 2- It’s possible, but it’s not worth doing.
-3- I said it was a good idea all along. ~ Sir Arthur Charles Clarke
+3- I said it was a good idea all along.” — Sir Arthur Charles Clarke